UMM-CSci-4453/Lab-3/README.md

 That's a lot to think about, and we are only going to focus on a small subset of a complete system... but it would be nice to design our subsystem carefully enough that it could be integrated into something larger without too much trouble.

-I would like each group to start a document (about a page long) detailing a rough outline of what you think would be necessary – we'll flesh this out later.
-Put your document in your repository and call it `Speculation.md`.
+On the same Google Doc that has the info on which database your work in is, I would like each group to write a page or so providing a rough outline of what you think would be necessary – we'll flesh this out later.
+You will then submit the link to that GDoc on Canvas.

 ## A more in-depth set of exercises